 I was also scared of losing him.
 It felt like, that by sleeping with him, I had put an expiry date on what could have been a wonderful friendship.
 I am a better friend, than a girlfriend, but maybe that’s because I didn’t want to be a girlfriend.
 I hadn’t been entirely honest with him, because I still wasn’t being entirely honest with myself.

 I got scared.
 I started dressing femme when I didn’t feel like it.
 I was so used to my value being in my sexuality that I assumed that was all he liked about me.
 I felt like if I didn’t perform femininity I would lose my relationship.
 I turned myself into a toy: only this time, I wanted to break myself.
 It had been easy to maintain the illusion when I was hooking up with people, but glamour is hard work.
 The performance became exhausting, and he noticed.
-I’m not used to men noticing my feelings: it was very annoying.
+I’m not used to men caring about my feelings: it was very annoying.

 I never intended to ‘come out’, but I couldn’t keep living the lie.
 At the same time, coming out felt like giving something up.
 It felt like I was letting go of an identity I had been desperately trying to cling to.